BobWritesCode/server-directory-website/README.md

 ![Password reset email](./README_Images/feat_password_reset_email.png)

-After the user visits the link they will be directed to the "Enter new password" page.
+After the user visits the link, they will be directed to the "Enter new password" page.

 <details><summary>Screenshot</summary> <!-- markdownlint-disable-line -->